 In today’s blog post, I want to share with you why conflict is so important and how to properly develop conflict for a fundraising story.

 The Importance of Conflict in a Fundraising Story

 In a nutshell, conflict is the problem that your story’s character is struggling with and is proactively trying to solve.
 When you explain the conflict a character is dealing with two important things occur:

 #1 The audience feels a deeper empathetic connection to your character

-Your donors may not have experience the same kind of conflict that your clients do in their own lives.
-But the power of that conflict is that it allows donors to relate through their own life experiences; to see themselves in that conflict.
+Your donors may not have experienced the same kind of conflict that your clients do in their own lives.
+But the power of that conflict is that it allows donors to relate to through their own life experiences; to see themselves in that conflict.
 It might be a totally unrelated life experience, but the emotional quality might be very similar to something that they have experienced.
 When this happens, their empathy deepens for the character.
 A donors’ empathetic connection is hugely important because in this connection they will truly get what your work is all about.

 #2 You actively build your fundraising case for support

 There really wouldn’t be much of a story without conflict.
-In fact, without it we are left with a before/after, or a shallow testimonial.
+In fact without it, we are left with a before/after or a shallow testimonial.
 The goal of a story is to go much deeper than that.
 As we tell a character’s conflict, we are also telling the story about a need that exceeds just this one person.
 It is the story of why our program/service/mission is so essential.
 In this sense, showing the conflict actively helps build a fundraising case for support.

 As you can see, these are two important benefits of conflict in a story.
 But what I often see happen in non-profit stories is that the conflict is quickly rushed through and sometimes not even discussed.
 We are introduced to a character.
 In one sentence we are told what that character’s problem was.
-Then we are plunged in to the resolution of that story and are told how great the non-profit and its services are to have solved this person’s problem.
+Then we are plunged into the resolution of that story and are told how great the non-profit and its services are to have solved this person’s problem.
 Then we are asked for money.